paddureddy/Test/README1.rst

 - Compile the micronucleus commandline tool (commandline directory) and avr-dummy ("make all" for both) - which will produce executables named micronucleus and avrdude

-- Copy the digistump folder from this Digistump repo  to Arduino-master/build/linux/work/hardware.
+- Copy the digistump folder from Digistump repo  to Arduino-master/build/linux/work/hardware.

 - Copy micronucleus and avrdude executables to the Arduino-master/build/linux/work/hardware/digistump/avr/tools.